 Stan's Tacos' Standale location is a 4,700 square foot site on the end cap space of a shopping center.
 The restaurant features a large cabana bar as well as a 14-foot garage door to welcome the outside in.
-Located in the heart of downtown, Stan's Tacos' Grand Rapids location is 6,000 square feet and includes both full-service dining, as well as a grab-and-go station.
-All locations accommodate approximately 115-140 guests and exhibit a come-as-you-are atmosphere for guests of every age.
-The restaurants feature specialty margaritas and made-to-order tacos using only the freshest ingredients.
+The location accommodates approximately 140 guests and exhibits a come-as-you-are atmosphere for guests of every age.
+The restaurant features specialty margaritas and made-to-order tacos using only the freshest ingredients.